bealearnscode/ecommerce-saas-status-page/README.md

 # Magento SaaS

-An imaginary SaaS product.
-Created Beatrix.
+An imaginary SaaS product created by Beatrix.

 ### Demo:

 ## Getting set up

-* You can run this on your local machine by going to localhost:8080 in your browser bar.
+* You can run this on your local machine by going to localhost:8080 in your browser.

 ## How to use